- 1 Food Safety

 Q. What foods can I eat on a gluten-free diet?

 A. There is a vast world of safe food out there waiting to be discovered.
+Meat, poultry, seafood, fish, eggs, dairy, fruits, vegetables, nuts, beans and other grains such as rice or corn are allowed, as well as all foods made from them – as long as the food does not contain gluten grains.
 Most of us who have a problem with gluten, developed it because we have been eating a great amount of it every day.
-If you find your diet loaded with hoagies, pizza, pasta, and doughnuts, it’s time to get out of the rut.
-Overhaul your diet with fruits, vegetables, safe grains, and legumes.
+If you find your diet loaded with bread, pizza, pasta, and doughnuts, overhaul your diet with fruits, vegetables, safe grains, and legumes.
 Read more…GF Food Substitutes.

 The comparison chart below shows examples of foods that can be safely eaten and those that must be strictly avoided.
 For more detailed information, discuss gluten-free choices with a health care specialist or dietitian skilled in this diet.